eclipse-pdt/pdt/plugins/org.eclipse.php.help/docs/source/032-reference/032-preferences/056-php_executables/000-index.md

 Any found PHP executables will be added to the list.

 To change the name of the new PHP executable, select it from the list and click Edit.

-If a PHP executable is not found in the specified directory, select a different location or add the PHP Executable manually by following the instructions under '[To add a PHP executable to the list](#add-executable)', above.

 <!--ref-end-->